-Hemoglobin is an iron-rich protein that is present in red blood cells and is responsible for carrying oxygen around the body.
+Hemoglobin is an iron-rich protein that is present in red blood cells and is responsible for carrying oxygen through the body.

 People suffering from low levels of this protein invariably suffer from iron deficiency, referred to as anemia.